unixorn/zsh-quickstart-kit/Readme.md

     3. Select your user
     4. Select advanced options
     5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use the newer version packaged by `brew`)
-6. Install some powerline-compatible fonts from one of the links in the Fonts section above.
+6. Install some Powerline-compatible fonts from one of the links in the Fonts section above.
-    1. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the powerline compatible fonts you just installed.
+    1. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the Powerline-compatible fonts you just installed.
     2. **Make sure you also specify a Powerline-compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled**.

 ### Linux